bdsm-spuddy/esp8266-chaster-safe/README.md

 complicated because there could be many reasons.
 One cause could be it literally can not reach the API server; there's a connectivity problem.
 More common is that the TLS certificate failed to validate properly.
-This code expects the certificate to be signed by the Google Trust Services "GTS Root 4".
-If this changes then the safe will break!!
+This code includes all the root CAs that Firefox has (as of July 2024) so we _shouldn't_ see this... but maybe?!

 * Create the lock in the chaster web site